The following are the rules that apply to all Leagues run by Munster Squash

 It is the responsibility of participating clubs to ensure that all the players entered on a league panel are being entered in a league appropriate to the ability of the players.
 Players should not be entered in leagues below the standard of their play.
 Where Munster Squash believes that a club is entering a player in a league below the standard of that player Munster Squash shall be entitled to require that player to be played in a higher league and not in the lower league.

-Contact the Munster Captain if you have any queries over which band a player should fall under.
+Contact Munster Squash if you have any queries over which band/string a player should fall under.

 Players can play in a division above their divisional band, but cannot play in a division below their divisional band.